adon-cloudcannon/landing-page-test/src/collections/posts/2022-03-04-overcoming-content-chaos-with-digital-asset-management.md

 Both internal and external users will see benefits from a DAM solution.

 Internally, DAM allows internal **creative teams** to upload content and brand assets for **sales and marketing** teams to access.
-Through DAM providers like Cloudinary,&nbsp;**developers** will have access to APIs and SDKs in order to integrate assets and asset data, while **legal teams** will appreciate the compliance features and expiration date tagging offered by most DAM solutions.
+Through DAM providers like Cloudinary, **developers** will have access to APIs and SDKs in order to integrate assets and asset data, while **legal teams** will appreciate the compliance features and expiration date tagging offered by most DAM solutions.

 DAM systems also allow external partners, including **contractors**, **agencies**, and **clients**, to access assets, while also ensuring brand consistency, compliance, and security.